 This request implies a one-way exchange.
 It’s nondescript.
 And it lacks any type of focus or value for the mentor.
 Most people want to help.
 But help yourself with the following tips and make your next request outstanding!

 How to ask for a meeting with a potential mentor

 Be open with how

-Share that you are requesting a face to face meeting.
-But also mention that you are willing to have a phone call too.
-Sometimes it’s easier for the person to jump on the phone with you for 15 – 20 minutes rather than (up to) an hour’s meeting plus travel time.
-A phone call gives them an experience of you and perhaps they might meet in person next time.
-Check their schedule for public events – speaking or networking – that you could use as an opportunity to meet them.
+You can ask for a face to face meeting but also mention that you are willing to have a phone call too.
+Sometimes it’s easier for the person to jump on the phone with you for 15 minutes rather than (up to) an hour’s meeting plus travel time.
+A phone call gives them an experience of you and perhaps they might meet in person in the future.
+Check their schedule for public events – speaking or networking – that you could use as an opportunity to meet them and ask them a few questions there.
 Think outside of the box.

 Tell them what you’re after

 Tell them what you want to ask!
 Outline the questions, information, or value you are after.

 “Can I meet with you?” doesn’t really share why it’s important that they meet with you specifically.
 Make it easy for them and share that information.